 We recognise that children may share a worry or concern with anyone they trust.
-When a child discloses they have been or are in fear of being abused, the first step is to actively listen and then be prepared to take the appropriate action.
+When a child discloses, they have been or are in fear of being abused, the first step is to actively listen and then be prepared to take the appropriate action.

-Procedure for responding to a disclosure
+Procedure For Responding to a Disclosure

-- Take the matter seriously but don't overreact - Do not promise confidentiality - Listen carefully to what the child is saying, allowing him or her to speak without interruption - Do not question him or her directly but you can use language like 'Tell me about...'
-'Explain to me...
-'Describe to me...' - Reassure the child that they have done the right thing in talking to you without making promises - Accept what the child says it is not your role to investigate or question and take what the child says seriously (Thank the child for what they are saying) Accept and take seriously what the child says... - Explain what you will do next and who you will tell, if age appropriate and in age appropriate ways - Don't talk to the alleged abuser (Pass your concerns directly to the Safeguarding Team.
-You do not need to talk to anyone who is alleged to harm a child) - Don't talk to parents or the person who brought the child.
-The decision for this must rest with the Safeguarding Coordinator or the on duty member of the Safeguarding Team - Act promptly in reporting the concerns to the Safeguarding Coordinator or in her absence, a member of the Safeguarding Team - Complete a written report, using our 'Record of Concern' form detailing what happened as soon as possible, preferably within one hour, using the child's words or explanations (do not translate into your own words in case you have misconstrued what the child was trying to say) - Do not share the information with anyone other than those necessary
+- Take the matter seriously and don't overreact. - Do not promise confidentiality. - Listen carefully to what the child is saying, allowing him or her to speak without interruption. - Do not question him or her directly but you can use language like 'Tell me about...'
+'Explain to me...'
+'Describe to be...' - Reassure the child that they have done the right thing in talking to you without making promises. - Accept what the child says it is not your role to investigate or question (thank the child for what they are saying).
+Accept and take seriously what the child says. - Explain what you will do next and who you will tell, if age-appropriate and in age-appropriate ways. - Don't talk to the alleged abuser (pass your concerns directly to the Safeguarding Team.
+You do not need to talk to anyone who is alleged to have harmed a child). - Don't talk to parents or the person who brought the child.
+The decision for this must rest with the Safeguarding Coordinator or the on-duty member of the Safeguarding Team. - Act promptly in reporting the concerns to the Safeguarding Coordinator or in her absence, a member of the Safeguarding team. - Complete a written report, using our 'Record of Concern' form detailing what happened as soon as possible, preferably within one hour, using the child's works or explanations (do not translate into your own works in case you have misconstrued what the child was trying to say). - Do not share the information with anyone other than those necessary.